janvda/node-red-ping/README.md

 node-red-ping
 ====

-This flows measures every 5 sec the ping times of several hosts and shows it in charts in the ping tab of the node-red UI dashboard.
+This flows measures every 5 sec the ping times of several hosts and shows it in the Node-RED UI dashboard (see [screenshot dashboard](#screenshot-of-the-node-red-dashboard))

-Moreover the ping times are also stored in an influx database which can be visualized in a graphana dashboard.
+Moreover these ping times are also stored in an influx database which can be visualized in a graphana dashboard.

 ## Screenshot of the node-red dashboard